jianmo-he/CarND-Vehicle-Detection/JianmoHeWriteup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately, I searched on one scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a working result.
 Using HOG sub-sampling and a higher scaling factor really improved speed, as there is less processing per image.
-Here are some example images:
+Here is an example image:

 ![alt text][image4]

-![alt text][image44]
 ---

 ### Video Implementation